atroposhere/LCRatingEstimate/README.md

 - File location: `/data/questions_data.csv`
 - Data format:
   - Each row represents a problem you have attempted.
-  - The first column is the problem's rating (an integer between 1300 and 1900).
+  - The first column is the problem's rating.
   - The second column is a boolean value (`True` or `False`) indicating whether you passed the problem.

 Example: